 Built by George Washington's sister, Betty Washington Lewis, and her husband, Fielding Lewis, this Georgian-style, brick mansion reflects the pre-Revolutionary-War wealth and status of the Fredericksburg merchant.
-A visit to Kenmore starts in the Crowninshield Museum building (just to the left of the front gate).
+A visit to Kenmore starts in the Crowninshield Museum building.
 A new introductory exhibit, The Patriots Lewis: What Would You Give, with accompanying hands-on activities for children, tells this powerful narrative through key pieces from the Foundation's collection of 18th-century furniture and decorative arts.
-A comprehensive refurnishing of the mansion is ongoing, and period furniture and interior details increasingly offer a descriptive setting for this historic story.
-The 45-minute tour includes the first floor of the house and kitchen dependency.
-Gardens and grounds may be enjoyed by visitors at their leisure.
-Visit kenmore.org for a list of special events and programs.
+The mansion has undergone a comprehensive refurnishing, and period furniture and interior details offer a descriptive setting for this historic story.
+Learn more about the refurnishing project via the blog, The Rooms at Kenmore.
+An interpreter will lead a 45-minute tour of the first floor of the house and the kitchen dependency.
+Visitors are welcome to enjoy the gardens and grounds at their leisure.

 - Family Friendly